kaiwenwu96/bib-transformer/README.md

 ## Core Functionalities
 - [x] change 'url' field into a hyper link in title
 - [x] unify bib entries id (see blow)
-- [x] delete redundant fields (e.g. keywords)
+- [x] delete redundant fields (e.g. keywords, abstract)

 ## Source of Bib Entries

-Google scholar is always a default source when cannot find the official bib entry.
-However, when the official bib file is available, one should avoid using Google scholar.
+Google scholar is always a default source when the official bib entry cannot be found.
+However, when the official bib file is available, one should avoid using google scholar.
 When possible, please cite a published version rather than an arXiv preprint version.

 We recommend downloading bib entries from official websites.
 Here is a non-exhaustive list of websites.